The Road to Artificial SuperIntelligence: A Comprehensive Survey of Superalignment: Abstract

 \section{Abstract}

-The emergence of large language models (LLMs) has sparkedthe discussion on Artificial Superintelligence (ASI), a hypothetical AI system surpassing human intelligence.
-Though ASI is still hypothetical and far from current AI capabilities, existing alignment methods struggle to guide such advanced AI ensure its safety in the future.
-It is essential to discuss the alignment of such AI now.
-Superalignment, the alignment of AI at superhuman levels of capability systems with human values and safety requirements, aims to address two primary goals: scalability in supervision to provide high-quality guidance signals and robust governance to ensure alignment with human values.
-In this survey, we review the original scalable oversight problem and corresponding methods and potential solutions for superalignment.
-Specifically, we introduce the challenges and limitations of current alignment paradigms in addressing the superalignment problem.
-Then we review scalable oversight methods for superalignment.
-Finally, we discuss the key challenges and propose pathways for the safe and continual improvement of future AI systems.
-By comprehensively reviewing the current literature, our goal is provide a systematical introduction of existing methods, analyze their strengths and limitations, and discuss potential future directions.
+The emergence of large language models (LLMs) has sparked discussion on Artificial Superintelligence (ASI), a hypothetical AI system that surpasses human intelligence.
+Although ASI remains hypothetical and far beyond current AI capabilities, discussing its potential and exploring its feasibility and potential risks is critical for the development of future AI systems.
+The idea of superalignment originates from scalable oversight, which studies how to supervise increasingly capable AI systems when direct human supervision becomes insufficient.
+In this paper, we focus on the superalignment problem: ``The process of supervising, controlling, and governing artificial superintelligence.''
+We first review scalable oversight paradigms---Sandwiching, Self-Enhancement, and Weak-to-Strong Generalization---then analyze the limitations of current paradigms through the lens of possibility and impossibility, discuss key challenges, and propose pathways for the safe and continual improvement of future AI systems.